2010, February 6

-Robert S. Mueller III, the longest serving director of the FBI since J. Edgar Hoover, addressed this year’s William & Mary Commencement Exercises.
+Robert S. Mueller III, the longest serving director of the FBI since J. Edgar Hoover, addressed the William & Mary Commencement Exercises.
 He emphasized three qualities essential for success in life: integrity, service and patience.

 Following a three-year review by a committee of faculty, administrators and students, William & Mary implemented revisions to its honor system.
 The honor system has its historic origins in the 18th century and is the oldest in American higher education.

 W&M Chancellor and former U.S. Secretary of Defense Robert M. Gates ’65, L.H.D. ’98 announced he will donate his personal papers to the university.
 Gates and his wife, Rebecca, also committed an estimated $1.5 million from their estate, which would include $1.45 million in student scholarships.

 The Faculty of Arts & Sciences voted in favor of new general education requirements for the undergraduate program.
 Called the College Curriculum (COLL), the new general education curriculum systematically links all four undergraduate years at William & Mary from start to finish.

 Virginia Governor Terry McAuliffe encouraged students to take chances and pursue what they love as he spoke at William & Mary’s Charter Day Ceremony, celebrating the university's 321st anniversary.